Jinyifei/MAPPINGS/docs/sphinx/source/index.rst

 *MAPPINGS V*is photoionisation and shock modelling code written in FORTRAN.
 It allows one to compute nebular emission spectra from the far UV-Xrays (~0.1 Å or 100 keV) to the far IR (>1000 μm or 1e-6 eV).

-*MAPPINGS* was originally written and descrbed by `Dopita and Sutherland (1995) <https://ui.adsabs.harvard.edu/abs/1996ApJS..102..161D/abstract>`_
+*MAPPINGS* was originally written by Dopita in 1976 and descrbed in a PhD thesis in 1982 by Binette (ANU) and then by PhD thesis by Sutherland in 1993 (ANU) and a cooling paper in 1993, and Sutherland has curated the code since 1989.
+The code has evolved since then and useful early references is are `Sutherland and Dopita 1993` and `Dopita and Sutherland (1995) <https://ui.adsabs.harvard.edu/abs/1996ApJS..102..161D/abstract>`_

-Major improvements were made by

 * Add papers here.

 *MAPPINGS*
-calculates emission line fluxes for recombination lines, intercombination lines and collisionally excited lines for all elements from hydrogen to zinc, where these exceed a (presettable) minimum flux.
-MAPPINGS began in 1976 as a five-level-atom solver.
-It has gone through major upgrades since then and is currently at version 5.1 It can be used to model HII regions, Plane
+This code calculates ionisation and emission for continuum and line fluxes of recombination and collisionally excited lines for all elements from hydrogen to zinc, for over 88,000 lines in the current version.
+ MAPPINGS began in 1976 as a five-level-atom solver and simple shock model.
+It has gone through major upgrades since then and is currently at version 5.1 with 174 multi-level ions and some up to 900 level upper level ion models cascades, charge exchange and other processes and full continuum and diffuse field estimation.
+It produces output for nebula structures as well as emission spectra both as line lists and f-lambda and f-nu energy and wavelength files to compare with observations of fluxes and  entire spectra.

-Planetary Nebulae, AGN emission regions and shockwaves in the interstellar medium.
+It can be used to model equilibrium and time dependent astrophysical plasmas and emission and is used for atomic diagnostics, cooling, model HII regions, Planetary Nebulae, Nova Shells, AGN emission regions and a wide range of Herbig Haro and fast Shockwaves in the interstellar medium.

-The code is is available on `Bitbucket  <https://bitbucket.org/RalphSutherland/mappings/src/mastercode/>`_
+The code is is available on `Bitbucket  <https://bitbucket.org/RalphSutherland/mappings>`_ and a slower mirror on a university server for `mappings  <https://mappings.anu.edu.au/code>`_

 Issues regarding the code and suggestions for improvement the code regarding the should be reported there.
 We actively encourage other to make use of the code for their own science.